 Dalbeattie is known as the “Granite Town” of Dumfries & Galloway / South West Scotland primarily because of its rich granite quarrying history.
 The name is believed to be from Irish Gaelic; Dail Bheithe.

-Read moreErnespie House is a traditional hotel that’s open for meals and afternoon teas for non-residents.
+Ernespie House is a traditional hotel that’s open for meals and afternoon teas for non-residents.

-Read more13 miles WNW ~22 min drive DG7 1DX
+13 miles WNW ~22 min drive DG7 1DX

-The Olive Retreat is a relaxed, family friendly mediterranean restaurant & café in the centre of Castle Douglas.
+The Olive Retreat is was a relaxed, family friendly mediterranean restaurant & café in the centre of Castle Douglas.
 We visited on a midweek evening.
 As it was fairly quiet we were given a choice of tables for two by the friendly waitress.

-Read more7 miles NW ~13 min drive DG5 4AH
+7 miles NW ~13 min drive DG5 4AH

 We visited The Birchtree Hotel on a midweek evening in March.
 Initially we sat in the Bar area, unaware that there’s a separate restaurant area upstairs.

-Read moreIt’s actually a top 8 list at the moment!
-The Crab Pot is coming soon, we’ll review it in April.
+It’s actually a top 7 list at the moment!
+The Crab Pot opened, then closed again!
 Also one or two of our other favourite places have closed in the last few months, so we’ll be using it as an excuse to eat out at a few more nearby 😋

 This list reflects our tastes and preferences, but we hope you’ll also enjoy going to eat at all of these places!

-Read more96 miles N 2 hours drive G2 3EX
+96 miles N 2 hours drive G2 3EX

 Mackintosh at the Willow Tea Rooms on Sauchiehall Street in Glasgow are the last surviving tea rooms designed by Charles Rennie Mackintosh and originally opened in 1903.
 (Not to be confused with The Willow Tea Rooms on Buchanan Street, which are Art Nouveau and Mackintosh themed but not designed by Mackintosh himself.)